Glareone/Azure-Solution-and-Enterprise-Architecture-in-Depth/complex-data-structures-in-depth/distributed-locking-system.md

 **Coarse-grained locks**: Control access to larger resources or sections of data.
 They provide a broader level of synchronization but can lead to reduced concurrency if multiple processes compete for the same lock.
 **Fine-grained locks**: Control access to smaller, more granular resources.
 They offer higher concurrency but can be more complex to manage and may introduce overhead due to frequent locking and unlocking operations.

+Example: If multiple processes need to perform complex operations involving multiple tables in a database, it might be more efficient to acquire a coarse-grained lock on the entire database.
+This prevents other processes from modifying any data in the database while the operation is in progress, ensuring data integrity and consistency.

 ## When not to use Chubby
 Because of its design choices and proposed usage, Chubby should not be used when: